apssouza22/security-architecture/README.md

 Opa is used to enforce policies for service-to-service communication and for user access control.

 ### JWT token validation
-We use two strategies to validate JWT tokens:
+We use three strategies to validate JWT tokens:
 - Retrieve the public key from the Keycloak server and validate the token
-- Use x5t(Thumbprint) to retrieve the public key from a local truststore and validate the token See the `nginx/njs/token.js`
+- Use x5t(Thumbprint) to retrieve the public key from a local truststore and validate the token
+- Using embedded certificate to validate the token after validating the certificate against a CA

+See the `nginx/njs/token.js`